Lose Yourself to Dance: Composition

 Pharrell Williams sings lead vocals on "Lose Yourself to Dance".
 Williams stated that the song "makes me feel like walking down the street in the middle of the night in London and it's 1984, 1985.
 I don't hear '70s in that at all."
 He also believed that David Bowie could theoretically have sung the song.
 Additional vocals are performed by Daft Punk using vocoders, which Nick DeCosemo of Mixmag felt resembled their 2001 song "Harder, Better, Faster, Stronger".

-Instrumentalists who perform on "Lose Yourself to Dance" include Nile Rodgers on guitar, Nathan East on bass guitar, and John "J.R."
+Instrumentalists who perform on "Lose Yourself to Dance" include Nile Rodgers on guitar, Nathan East on bass, and John "J.R."
 Robinson on drums.
 Its "heavy beats" are said to resemble American rock singer Billy Squier's 1980 song "The Big Beat".
 Jeremy Abbott of Mixmag felt that, "Big multi-layered claps and thrashing cymbals also play a big part in driving the song forward."

+In promotion of the 10th anniversary edition of the album, a video series called Memory Tapes was released throughout 2023.
+In Williams's episode, he revealed he did not expect his vocals to be on the finished versions of either song.
+The episode contains footage of Williams's reaction to the completed "Get Lucky" and "Lose Yourself to Dance" tracks for the first time.

+One of the bonus tracks on the 10th anniversary edition is a demo without Rodgers called "LYTD (Vocoder Tests)".

 Promotion

 In the third episode of the promotional web series The Collaborators, Nile Rodgers performed a portion of "Lose Yourself to Dance", which was referred to only as "the song of the summer" by the interviewer.
 The title was later revealed through Columbia Records's official Vine account as part of a video relaying a series of images.
 A four-minute edit of the song was distributed to mainstream and rhythmic radio stations in the United States on 13 August 2013.